natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/working_with_dicts.rst

 Working with dictionary
 -------------------

-When processing output of commands or configuration, often it will be necessary to write the summary data to the dictionary.
+When processing output of commands or configuration, often it will be necessary to write summary data to the dictionary.

 It is not always obvious how to handle the output of commands and how to deal with the output in general.
 This subsection discusses several examples with increasing complexity.

 Parsing of output with columns
 ~~~~~~~~~~~~~~~~~~~~~~~

 This example will deal with the output of *sh ip int br* command.
-From the output of command we need to get the interface name - IP address.
-So the interface name is the dictionary key and the IP address is the value.
-At the same time, the match must be made only for those interfaces with the IP address assigned.
+From the output of command we need to get interface name - IP address.
+So interface name is dictionary key and IP address is value.
+At the same time, match must be made only for those interfaces with IP address assigned.

 An example of *sh ip int br* output (sh_ip_int_br.txt file):